Laguna1989/CodeNummies_Overview/readme.md

 ## Why are the Code Nummies in C++?

-C++ is a very powerful, multi-paradign, portable language.
+C++ is a very powerful, multi-paradigm, portable language.
 Knowing your way around C++ is a very handy skill.

 ## I still want to solve a Nummy in [Language of choice]!